 Broad match This is used widely and will match searches with any words in any order (including synonyms) that include the target keyword.
 For example, if you use broad match on luxury villas, your ad might be displayed if a user types "luxury cars," "expensive villas," or "luxury interior."

 Exact Match: This is the further narrow down of your target audience your ads will only show with the exact search query.
 This type of keyword is created by putting your keyword(s) in brackets.
-For example when you say [buy laptops] then your ad will be shown to the user only when they search buy laptops and not anything else like buy smartphone, rent laptops, gaming laptops, buy headphones etc.
+For example when you say [buy laptops] then your ad will be shown to the user only when they search buy laptops and not anything else like buying a smartphone, rent laptops, gaming laptops, buy headphones, etc.

 So when you use these keywords match type properly, the probability that your ad will be shown to the right prospect increases.